 Keep in mind that your partner is a fellow human being who will inevitably engage with others.
 It’s possible that your partner likes other people or finds them attractive, but it doesn’t necessarily mean that s/he wants to have a sexual relationship with them or plans to cheat on you.
 They choose to have a close relationship with you for a reason.
 They would have gone out on dates with other individuals if they had wanted to.

 #8.
 Belief in Oneself

 Accept that you don’t require jealousy.
 Even while you may feel it, you are not required to act on it.
 You must strengthen your confidence and resilience.
 You must practice self-care and take care of your physical, emotional, mental, and spiritual welfare in order to do this.
 Healthy coping mechanisms gradually take the place of jealousy when you acquire them and make them a habit.

-You must simultaneously cultivate the ability to believe in oneself.
+You must simultaneously cultivate the ability to believe in yourself.
 Believe in your ability to love truly and without remorse.
-Have faith in your ability to handle the uncertainty.
+Have faith in your ability to handle uncertainty.
 Believing in your inner strength will help you deal with anything that comes your way.
 This is not simple, but in the end, when you believe in yourself, you feel certain that you can handle even the most trying circumstances, such as rejection and separation.

 #9.
 Reach for Assistance